 Chief Meteorologist/Weekday Evening Meteorologist

-I've been outside during many a snowstorm, have been stuck at the fire station in Falcon during a blizzard but my two most memorable moments in southern Colorado weather involve tornadoes.
-On August 9th of 2004 I video taped 3 tornadoes (and almost a 4th!) in southern Elbert and northern El Paso counties.
-Storm chasing will always be something I wish I was able to do more as everytime I go I'm amazed at how much I learn!
+Matt has been stuck at the fire station in Falcon during a blizzard but his two most memorable moments in southern Colorado weather involve tornadoes.
+He shares, "On August 9th of 2004 I video taped 3 tornadoes, and almost a 4th, just northeast of Colorado Springs.
 The other twister, and something I'll remember until I die, was tracking the Holly tornado.
 I was the only one on live on the air for the first 20 minutes of the tornado's life and remember feeling a pit in my stomach when we first learned there were serious injuries and possible fatalities.
-Close family friends on my wife's side live in Holly and their house was destroyed by the tornado...I'll always wonder if there is more I could've done that may have saved the two lives that were lost during that tragic storm.
+Close family friends on my wife's side live in Holly and their house was destroyed by the tornado...I'll always wonder if there is more I could have done that may have saved the two lives that were lost during that tragic storm."

 Matt lives in Colorado Springs with his wife Misty and his two children.
 He enjoys cooking, playing guitar and piano, any and all things sports and loves to ski on the world class slopes in Colorado.